Visits to Member States on marine equipment

 The visits conducted in respect of Directive 96/98/EC primarily concerned Member States’ monitoring of the notified bodies authorised by them.

-The visits will in particular examine the following:
+The visits examine in particular the following:

 - The way in which the Directive has been transposed and implemented in operational terms.

-- The provisions of the Member State for ensuring that the safety equipment for which the Member State or its authorised organisations issues safety certificates, comply with the requirements of the Directive, and with the relevant testing standards and the conformity-assessment procedures referred to in Annex A.1 of the Directive.
+- The provisions of the Member State for ensuring that the safety equipment for which the Member State or its authorised organisations issues safety certificates, comply with the requirements of the Directive, and with the relevant testing standards and the conformity-assessment procedures referred to in Annex II of the Directive.

 - The provisions in place in the Member State for ensuring that a new ship on the registers of the Member State is inspected for compliance with the Directive.